obiba/mica-doc/web-user-guide/documents-management.rst

 ********************
 Users with Editor or Reviewer permission can manage (add/remove/edit) the associated study table.

-Harmonized Dataset Operations
+Harmonization Protocol Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Manage Study Tables*
 *********************
 Users with Editor or Reviewer permission can manage (add/remove/edit) the list of study tables.
-This operation only applies to harmonized
+This operation only applies to harmonization
-datasets having a collection of study tables.
+protocols having a collection of study tables.

 Revisions
 ---------